Utah milkvetch

 - Is Utah milkvetch good for the Colorado Front Range?

-- Yes.
-Utah milkvetch is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Utah milkvetch is a well-suited perennial for Colorado's Front Range.

 - How big does Utah milkvetch get?